 \begin{Definition} A {\em numerical Godeaux surface} is a minimal surface of general type with $\chi(\OO_S)=K_S^2=1$.
 Such a surface is called {\em classical} if $p_g=h^{0,1}=0$ and otherwise {\em non-classical}. \end{Definition}

-In characteristic zero or in characteristic $p\geq7$ it turns out that numerical Godeaux surfaces are classical \cite{Liedtke Godeaux}.
-Also, quotients of a quintic surface in $\PP^3$ by a free $\ZZ/5\ZZ$-action provide examples of classical Godeaux surfaces in characteristic $p\neq5$.
-Classical and non-classical Godeaux surfaces in characteristic $p=5$ have been constructed in \cite{Lang Godeaux} and \cite{Miranda Godeaux}.
-Non-classical Godeaux surfaces in characteristic $p=5$ have been completely classified \cite{Liedtke Godeaux} - it turns out that all of them arise as quotients of (possibly highly singular) quintic surfaces in $\PP^3$ by $\ZZ/5\ZZ$ or $\alpha_p$.
-We finally note that non-classical Godeaux surfaces are those with non-reduced Picard schemes.
+In characteristic zero or in characteristic $p\geq7$, numerical Godeaux surfaces are classical \cite{Liedtke Godeaux}.
+Moreover, quotients of a quintic surface in $\PP^3$ by a free $\ZZ/5\ZZ$-action (this construction is due to Godeaux) provide examples of classical Godeaux surfaces in characteristic $p\neq5$.
+Classical and non-classical Godeaux surfaces in characteristic $p=5$ have been constructed by Lang \cite{Lang Godeaux} and Miranda \cite{Miranda Godeaux}.
+Non-classical Godeaux surfaces in characteristic $p=5$ have been completely classified in \cite{Liedtke Godeaux} - it turns out that all of them arise as quotients of (possibly highly singular) quintic surfaces in $\PP^3$ by $\ZZ/5\ZZ$ or $\alpha_5$.
+We finally note that non-classical Godeaux surfaces are precisely those numerical Godeaux surfaces that have non-reduced Picard schemes.

-Quite generally, in \cite{Liedtke Picard} it has been shown that given $n$ there exists an integer $P(n)$ such that minimal surfaces of general type with $K^2\leq n$ in characteristic $p\geq P(n)$ have a reduced Picard scheme.
-Thus $P(1)=7$ but $P(n)$ is unbounded as $n$ gets larger and larger.
+Quite generally, for every $n$ there exists an integer $P(n)$ such that minimal surfaces of general type with $K^2\leq n$ in characteristic $p\geq P(n)$ have a reduced Picard scheme \cite{Liedtke Picard}.
+Thus, $P(1)=7$, but $P(n)$ is unbounded as a function of $n$.